Camallera Sound Walk

 https://terminaliafestival.org/

 They say that people walking somewhere can change a place, that the land alters because of us.
-Of course, it’s clear if we wear down the mountainside or trample wildflowers underfoot, if we make a desire path, flattening the grass just enough that the next person who comes by can see it and tread it afterwards.
+Of course, it’s clear if we wear down the mountainside or trample wildflowers underfoot, or if we make a desire path, flattening the grass just enough that the next person who comes by can see it and tread the same way afterwards.
 But I’m talking about the idea that the nature of a place adjusts as many people cross it for a specific reason (such as pilgrimage, religious or secular), that an ordinary location becomes imbued with a special significance after it has been walked upon by people with a shared aim or sensibility.
 If that’s true, do my streets, the streets which bear my weight daily, still feel me when I’m gone?
 Do I rub off on them somehow?
 Can I say I belong there?

 Or is it the air above a path that is disturbed by my body moving through it, affected by my presence, retaining a whiff of me?
 Then, what happens when the wind blows and displaces it – have I been whisked away, or am I still there?
 How exactly does it work, this treading of Terminus, deity of the marking of our territory?